tintinnabulate/csound-compositions/BlueCube/README.md

 music.
-I have composed many albums of both Ambient and experimental electronic music using a variety of synthesizers, samplers and outboard effects, but I have had this interest in composing a piece of music that would be created entirely in the computer ? no samplers, no analog synths, no external digital signal processing (DSP) and no drum machines ? just my computer, a soundcard, a DAT machine and me.
-This work would travel a path directly from my computer straight to the listener?s ears, mediated only by an invisible layer of bits.
+I have composed many albums of both Ambient and experimental electronic music using a variety of synthesizers, samplers and outboard effects, but I have had this interest in composing a piece of music that would be created entirely in the computer - no samplers, no analog synths, no external digital signal processing (DSP) and no drum machines - just my computer, a soundcard, a DAT machine and me.
+This work would travel a path directly from my computer straight to the listener's ears, mediated only by an invisible layer of bits.
 When this idea first germinated around a year and a half ago, I became more and more intrigued with it.
 My original plan was to use TurboSynth, ProTools and Soundhack as some of my tools, but that plan was redirected by a meeting I had